• Home

 • Cabinet hardware updates

-• "I own my unit" - You own the interior space, not the structural elements
+• "I own my unit" — You own the interior airspace, not the structural elements or building systems

-• "No one will notice" - Building management conducts regular inspections
+• "No one will notice" — Building management conducts regular inspections; violations discovered at sale are catastrophic

-• "I'll get permission later" - Retroactive approval is often denied or costly
+• "I'll get permission retroactively" — Retroactive approval is often denied, always more expensive, and can kill a sale

 1

-Start with your condo declaration, bylaws, and building rules.
-Chicago condo buildings have varying restrictions - some allow only cosmetic changes, others permit structural modifications.
-Look for renovation approval procedures, construction hour restrictions, contractor insurance requirements, and prohibited modifications.
-Many buildings require specific flooring types for sound mitigation.
+Before any planning, read your condo declaration, bylaws, and building rules cover to cover.
+Chicago condo buildings have dramatically varying restrictions — some allow only cosmetic changes, others permit full gut renovations.
+Look specifically for: renovation approval procedures, construction hour restrictions, contractor insurance requirements, flooring type requirements (many buildings mandate specific sound-dampening underlayment), and prohibited modifications.
+This document governs everything that follows.

 2